Hear Me Out ദ്ദി ˉ͈̀꒳ˉ͈́ )✧

 If you don't already keep a spare phone charger at work...you should.
 One day you'll forget to either bring it with you or bring it home, and you'll be dead in the water.
 Keep an extra at work - don't bother spending a lot of money since it's just a spare to add to your basic office supplies kit.

-Here’s an affordable USB C option for Android and other devices, and an iPhone spare charger for those of you who like Apple.
-If you prefer wireless, Anker is a great brand.
+Here's an affordable USB C option for Android and other devices, and an iPhone cord that will work with that USB C brick for those of you who like Apple.
+If you prefer wireless, Anker is truly a great brand.

 Spare Headphones

-Headphones, if you’re allowed to wear them, are essential for offices these days with open or cube layouts where you can hear absolutely everyone and everything they’re doing.
+Headphones, if you're allowed to wear them, are essential for offices these days with open or cube layouts where you can hear absolutely everyone and everything they're doing.
 They are great for helping tune out distractions to focus on deep work.
-I’m quite pleased with these Boltune noise canceling wireless over ear headphones that another reviewer compared to Bose; if you prefer earbuds, try these popular Jabra Elites, or if you like traditional wired options, throw in a pair of Beats.
+I'm over the moon with my Sony WH-1000XM4 over-ear headphones that I personally think are way better sound-quality-wise than the Bose QuietComfort over-ear headphones equivalent.
+If you prefer earbuds, this is where Bose shines with the QuietComfort Ultra earbuds.
+I tried a lot of earbuds and these by far and beyond were the best in my opinion.
+The Jabra Elite 10s were my second favorite of the several sets of earbuds I tried.
+If you like traditional wired options, I'm a big fan of the Sony wired earbuds.